gwcoffey/gwcoffey.com/content/archive/listapp/malapropisms-an-acquaintance-has-actually-spoken-over-the-last-couple-of-years/index.md

 relistCount: 0
 ---

 I used to think Shakespeare's malapropism-spewing characters were over the top.
-Then I met this guy...
+Then I met this guy... {{< ed "To be clear, this man was dear to me.
+But he *really* had a way with words." >}}

 <!--more-->